Step out of the cycle of overeating and cravings

 It begins when the body feels safe enough to change.

-My work combines nervous system understanding, somatic and embodied practice, nutrition knowledge, and relational support, and it is rooted in helping women move from holding everything together into actually being inside their life again.
+My work combines nervous system understanding, somatic and embodied practice, nutrition knowledge, therapy and relational support, and it is rooted in helping women move from holding everything together into actually being inside their life again.

 Common Questions